Schweriner SC

-Schweriner SC, also known as SSC Schwerin, is a German sports club based in Schwerin, Mecklenburg-Vorpommern.
+Schweriner SC, also known as SSC Schwerin, is a German professional sports club based in Schwerin, Mecklenburg-Vorpommern.
 It is mostly known for its women's volleyball department which plays in the German Volleyball League having won it many times.

 Women's volleyball

 The team has won many titles including the National Championship and Cup of East Germany, the National Championship (Bundesliga) and Cup of Germany, the CEV Champions League and the CEV Cup Winners Cup (now called CEV Cup).

 Previous names

 Due to sponsorship, the club have competed under the following names: